jwcarr/eyekit/GUIDE.md

 ```
 <img src='./docs/images/screenshot_eyekit.png' width='100%'>

 This will create a new image file ending `_eyekit.png` (e.g. `screenshot_eyekit.png`).
 In this file, Eyekit's rendering of the text is presented in green overlaying the original screenshot image.
 The point where the two solid green lines intersect corresponds to the `TextBlock`'s `position` argument, and the dashed green lines show the baselines of subsequent lines of text, which is based on the `line_height` argument.
 You can use this output image to adjust the parameters of the `TextBlock` accordingly.
+In this example case, we see that the `TextBlock` is positioned slightly too high up.
 If all of your texts are presented in a consistent way, you should only need to establish these parameters once.

 An alternative strategy would be to produce your experimental stimuli using Eyekit.
 For example, you could export images of your TextBlocks, and then display them full-size in some experimental presentation software of your choice.